Pular grammar: Possessive adjectives

 Note that "jungo" can be used for all when it means "responsibility".
 Example: No e jungo amen = "it is in our responsibility," or "we are in change."
 Men acci e jungo mon = "We leave it to you."

 Also, unlike in English, the possessive adjective comes after the noun in Pular.
 In the table above, "jungo" is a noun that means hand.
-Similar to English, the possessive adjective does not vary with the genre or number of what is possessed.
+Similar to English, the possessive adjective does not vary with the gender or number of what is possessed.
 It varies only with the noun that possesses.
 For example: